-Each year, A CLEARING invites Maine-based artists to create work in conversation with a chosen theme.
-We call this recurring cycle A POSSIBLE PRACTICE.
+Each year, A CLEARING invites Maine-based artists, writers, musicians, dancers, et al. to make work in conversation with a chosen poem.
+We call this recurring creative cycle A POSSIBLE PRACTICE.

-Theme announcement and open call for artists goes live in December of each year.
-Artists are selected based on the quality of their work samples and its connection to the theme.
-Work in any medium by Maine-based creatives is welcome.
-To us, “work” means any thoughtful interaction with the theme through your original creation in any medium including visual, audio, text, performance, interactive workshop, [etc.]; collaborations and returning artists welcome.
-A CLEARING shares and promotes the selected work through community happenings, social media, and sales.
+Open to all Maine-based artists.
+We strongly encourage proposals from traditionally marginalized and/or geographically remote artists.
+Artists will be selected on the strength of proposals as they relate to the current cycle’s poem.
+Work in any medium by Maine-based artists is welcome.
+To us, “work” means any thoughtful interaction with the theme through your original creation in any medium including visual, audio, text, performance, interactive workshop, et al.; collaborations and returning artists welcome.
+A CLEARING shares and promotes featured work through community happenings, social media, and sales.
+We ask that featured artists take part in one artist’s interview for our blog and one week-long Instagram takeover.
 All selected featured artists are paid an equal $50 stipend for participating.
-Accepted artists have the option selling pieces created (both inside and outside of the theme) in our online shop.
-(Shop is currently under construction and will go live December 2019.)
-To make this practice sustainable for all, A CLEARING receives a 30% portion of profit of all art sold.
+Accepted artists have the option selling pieces created in our online shop.
+To make this practice sustainable, A CLEARING receives a 30% portion of profit of all art sold.
 Artists price their own work.
-Participation with the theme is not limited to featured artists and the application process.
-At any time throughout the season, you can choose to create work in response to our theme, tagging us on Instagram and using the hashtag #apossiblepractice.
-We may select your work to share on our social media, deepening the collective conversation.
-We may also contact you for further collaboration (artist interviews, blog features, permission to reprint, etc.).
-This practice is open to makers of all kinds.
+Work will also be included in a retrospective artist’s book—a love letter to our 2020 cycle of practice.
+Each participating artist receives a collaborator copy of the book.